johnhaab/Vesta/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Use a better & faster API with newer anime as Kitsu has older anime.
-- [ ] Post the animes to Social Media etc.
+- [ ] Ability to post the words to Social Media etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>